Copyright, Steve Hambuchen

 I am a family therapist devoted to healing the wounds of social and historical traumatic stress and fostering resilience.
 I am committed to training culturally responsive and globally informed MFT practitioners to serve the unique needs of diverse communities, both locally and internationally.
 As an educator, I believe that education is a drawing out, not a putting in.
 Knowledge is not simply transmitted from the teacher to students, but is actively constructed in the mind of the learner through dialogue, reflection and various hands-on activities.
 I believe that students make their ideas by constructing their own knowledge structures, and that they learn by integrating new information from their own life experience.

 Areas of Expertise

-Traumatic Stress, Resilience, Vicarious Resilience, Human Rights, Decolonization, Family Therapy Supervision, Clinical Supervision, Domestic Violence, animal-human bond and counseling,
+Traumatic Stress, Resilience, Vicarious Resilience, Human Rights, Decolonization, Family Therapy Supervision, Clinical Supervision, Domestic Violence, Animal-Human Bond and Counseling, Ecoinformed Family Therapy

 Pilar’s scholastic research examines applications of contextually responsive models to couple and family therapy clinical practice, consultation and supervision; decolonization in education and therapy; domestic violence; socially just international and intercultural collaborations; psychosocial effects of state-sponsored terror and organized violence; and resilience.
 Her current projects include examining Latin American approaches to decolonization and historical trauma, resilience and vicarious resilience (Cali, Colombia), privilege in family therapy education (U.S.).
 In addition, she is pursuing her interests in the environment, the animal-human bond and therapy in social context through her teaching and research.
 Her book, A Borderlands View of Latinos, Latin Americans and Decolonization.
 Rethinking Mental Health, was published by Rowan & Littlefield.